 As with every Federal Open Market Committee (FOMC) statement day, there is a model for the stock market to follow pre and post announcement.
 Certain environments have very strong tendencies while others do not.
-Over the past few meetings, many of the strongest trends were muted.
+Over the past few meetings, many of the strongest trends were muted and today looks a lot like the August 1 meeting day.
+I drew arrows below so you can see what the S&P 500 looked like heading into the Fed's statement day which is today.